Brand Shoutouts

 3. Quality Execution Varies Wildly by Location

-Fresh-daily model requires operational excellence at every location.
-One bad location can damage brand perception for an entire city.
-This is why they bought back 106 locations — more corporate ownership means more control.
-In our analysis, the remaining 945 franchise locations may benefit from more frequent quality audits and franchisee training intensification.
+The fresh-daily model requires operational excellence at every location — fresh beef, hand-cut fries, and made-to-order assembly all create more execution surface area than a frozen-protein competitor.
+One poorly managed location in a market can damage brand perception for an entire trade area.
+This is why they bought back 106 locations: more corporate ownership means more control.
+The remaining 945 franchise locations are where the consistency risk lives.

 4. No Item 19 Earnings Claims Creates Information Asymmetry